wisq/ilcheck/README.md

 If you have **future** equipment in here, it'll leave them alone.
 If there's junk equipment, it'll tell you to discard them, i.e. move them to your inventory.

+### Limited jobs

+**There's currently no code to handle the Blue Mage level limitation.**  In theory, it ought to ignore BLU gear over 70, unless you're playing the _really long game_ and waiting for a BLU level expansion.

+In practice, since I already only use this to manage my 71+ gear, it's kinda moot for me.
+Personally, I just don't put BLU in my `config.exs`, so it doesn't reserve any caster gear below my lowest caster class.

 ## Disclaimers

 This program is heavily tuned for my own use case.
 I'm releasing it because I've had some requests to do so, and I figure it might be useful to someone.